Ph.D. - Biomedical Engineering

 |Admission Materials: 3 letters of recommendation, résumé, objectives, GRE|

-The doctoral program is primarily for students who wish to develop independent research and problem-solving and critical thinking abilities.
-Research areas must be related to the faculty's interests.
+The doctoral program is primarily for students who wish to develop independent research, problem-solving and critical thinking skills in a particular area of biomedical engineering.
+Research areas must be related to a faculty's interests.

 General admission requirements and the application process are presented in the